jelko/jelko.github.io/_projects/navigation/navigation.md

 position: 4
 ---

-# wayght
+# non-visual navigation device

 {:.meta}
 2015, in collaboration with [Niklas Barning](http://www.niklasbarning.de/), [Florian Schröder](http://www.florianschroder.com/) and [Laura Spillner](http://digitalmedia-bremen.de/student/laura-spillner/)

 *wayght* is a prototype for natural navigation.
 The device explores physical interaction with weight as a mean of output.
 A location, the destination for the navigation, is programmed into the device.
-Located via GPS it will indicate the direction by virtue of pressure onto the users hand which is produced by a moving weight inside. *wayght* might be a non-visual programmable compass.
+Located via GPS it will indicate the direction by virtue of pressure onto the users hand which is produced by a moving weight inside. *wayght* might be understood as a non-visual programmable compass.

 ---